ghiscoding/slickgrid-universal/README.md

 ### Framework using this monorepo
 This is a Work in Progress, eventually [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) will be rewritten to use this monorepo which will simplify debugging/fixing common code.

-However, this project is built with a Vanilla Implementation (no associated to any framework) and that is what the UI will be tested with.
+However note, that this project also has a Vanilla Implementation (not associated to any framework) and that is what the UI will be tested with.
 The Vanilla bundle is also used in our SalesForce (with Lighning Web Component) hence the creation of this monorepo.

 The main packages structure is the following
 - `@slickgrid-universal/common`: commonly used Formatters/Editors/Filters/Services/...
   - this can then be used by any Framework (Angular, Aurelia, Vanilla, ...)
-- `@slickgrid-universal/vanilla-bundle`: a vanilla JS implementation (no framework)
+- `@slickgrid-universal/vanilla-bundle`: a vanilla TypeScript/JavaScript implementation (no framework)
 - `slickgrid-universal/vanilla-bundle-examples` standalone package for demo purposes and UI testing (not a public package)

 ### Installation